DinoTools/dionaea/doc/source/development/setup.rst

 Instead of using Vagrant you can use a Ubuntu 14.04 system to setup your development environment.
 In this section we will use the scripts used to setup the Vagrant environment to bootstrap a fresh Ubuntu system.
-If you like you can follow the :doc:`installation` 'From Source' guide to setup everything by hand.
+If you like you can follow the :doc:`../installation` 'From Source' guide to setup everything by hand.

 Install
 ^^^^^^^